 - Amusement park accidents

 No matter how or where your recent injuries or illness occurred, speak to a personal injury attorney in San Antonio from the Law Offices of Maloney & Campolo to discuss your rights.
 An investigation may show signs of a defective premises.

 Contact Us Today

 We can help you hold an at-fault property owner in San Antonio accountable for your medical expenses, lost income, pain and suffering, and other losses.
 A premises liability claim could be the only way to secure justice and financial recovery after a major, preventable accident.
-Our group of San Antonio premise liability attorneys has years of experience and the passion to see your claim through.
+Our group of San Antonio premises liability lawyers has years of experience and the passion to see your claim through.
 We accept cases throughout Texas, including Austin and the Dallas-Fort Worth area.
 Call (210) 922-2200 or request a free consultation online today.